-What Is Esotericism?
-Esotericism describes a multi-disciplinary field of spiritual knowledge within all religions that concerns the principles or qualities of magic and Mysticism?
+What is Esotericism?
+Does Esotericism describe a multi-disciplinary field of spiritual knowledge within all religions that concerns the principles or qualities of magic and Mysticism?
 In this post, we will discuss what is esotericism in the modern and traditional sense of the word.

 In essence, I’d say all religion has two components within its make-up, regardless of the denomination, and it’s exoteric and esoteric.